isuPatches/android-wisefy/README.md

 ### Packaging & Naming Conventions

+Suffixes:

+- Api () -
+- ApiSuffix () -
-- Delegate -> Determines what proxy to use based on the Android device's SDK level
+- Delegate -> Determines what adapter to use based on the Android device's SDK level
+- Adapter -> Middleware that converts requests and responses between the Api and Delegate layers
-- Proxy -> Forwards the request to the appropriate operating system level API
+- Api (within os package context) -> Defines the API to talk directly to the Android OS
-- API / APIImpl -> Talk directly to the Android OS
+- ApiImpl (within os package context) -> Talks directly to the Android OS

 Package structure for each section is as follows: